HR Compliance Guide: Types of Employee Leave and How Each Works

 3. Personal Leave or Vacation

-Federal law does not require organizations to provide personal leave or vacation time for employees.
-However, not providing some sort of personal leave or vacation time can hinder your recruiting efforts since most organizations do provide it.
-The top three approached to personal leave are:
+Federal law does not require organizations to provide personal leave—also known as paid time off (PTO)—or vacation time for employees.
+However, not providing employees with PTO or vacation time can hinder your recruiting efforts since most organizations do provide it.

-Unlimited PTO - This approach is far less common, but is growing in popularity as employees are seeking a higher level of work/life balance.
+- Unlimited PTO: Unlimited PTO is an approach that's growing in popularity as employees are seeking more work/life balance.

 4. Sick Leave